matestack/matestack-docs/app/markdown/guides/use_websockets.md

 Docs in progress here!

-## Creata a Channel on the serverside
+## Creata a channel on the serverside

 app/channels/basemate_ui_core_channel.rb